-Water was standing in the BG05-4 inclinometer pipe at a depth of about 6 feet below grade.
-Based on our observations there has always been water in this pipe.
-Table 2 below, shows water levels in all three inclinometers for the past five quarters.
-We also measured water at 10 feet in inclinometer BG05-7.
-There was no water in the BG05-5 pipe and this inclinometer is typically dry.
-Worth noting is that in order for water to be in inclinometer pipes, the seal may be broken at the seams where the pipes snap together, the grout sleeve could have voids or has deteriorated so that it no longer forms a solid sleeve around the inclinometers, or there is a crack in the pipe, either due to slope movement or other pipe damage.
+Table 2 below shows water levels in all three inclinometers for the past 10 quarters.
+There was no water in the BGI05-5 pipe and this inclinometer is typically dry.
+However, water was standing in the BGI05-4 inclinometer pipe at the surface and in BGI05-07 at 11.0 feet.
+Water has been observed in these two inclinometers for most of their history.
+In order for water to be in inclinometer pipes, the seal may be broken at the seams where the pipes snap together, the grout sleeve could have voids or has deteriorated so that it no longer forms a solid sleeve around the inclinometers, or there is a crack in the pipe, either due to slope movement or other pipe damage.
 Although it is not known for sure, we suspect the pipes cracked in 2006-2007 when the slope revegetation occurred, in the upper 12-14 feet of the inclinometers.